git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/210_Deploy.md

 ---

-##### Step 1: Neuron Device Plugin, Neuron Scheduler, and Node Problem Detector
+##### Step 1: Install Neuron Device Plugin & Neuron Scheduler

-Please note that we will install Neuron Device Plugin, Neuron Scheduler, and Node Problem Detector using helm chart.
-For better understanding use of [AWS Neuron Helm Chart](https://aws.amazon.com/blogs/containers/announcing-aws-neuron-helm-chart/).
+In order to use the AWS Inferentia accelerated compute nodes to host our Mistral LLM mode, we need to install the Neuron Device Plugin, Neuron Scheduler, and Node Problem Detector on the EKS Cluster using helm chart.
+Click on this link to learn more about the [AWS Neuron Helm Chart](https://aws.amazon.com/blogs/containers/announcing-aws-neuron-helm-chart/).

 :::code{showCopyAction=true showLineNumbers=true language=bash}
 cd /home/participant/environment/terraform